anasrazaofficial/nodejs/README.md

 ```

 - `enctype="multipart/form-data"` = This is added in the (HTML / frontend) as an attribute of the  form for handling images and files.
+- `res.cookie(Cookie Name, Cookie Value, Options)` = Options can be expired date and httpOnly (if true, then only be accessed by backend)